NYS General Election – November 5th – Make Your Plan

 Year-to-date consumption and use tax collections totaled $11.3 billion, 2.4% or $265.3 million higher than the same period last year and $33.6 million higher than DOB estimated.
 Sales tax receipts, the largest share of these taxes, increased by $223.6 million, or 2.2% year over year.
 Business taxes, which include collections from the pass-through entity tax (PTET), totaled $13 billion, $244.4 million higher than through September in the prior fiscal year, but just $8.9 million higher than DOB’s financial plan projections.

-All Funds spending through September totaled $112.4 billion, which was $2 billion, or 1.8%, higher than last year for the same period, primarily due to higher education costs.
+All Funds spent through September totaled $112.4 billion, which was $2 billion, or 1.8%, higher than last year for the same period, primarily due to higher education costs.
 All Funds spending through September was $1.1 billion lower than DOB projected, primarily due to lower than anticipated spending from state capital projects funds.
-State Operating Funds spending totaled $60.5 billion, $1.5 billion, or 2.5% higher than last year and $1 billion lower than DOB’ financial plan estimates.
+State Operating Funds spending totaled $60.5 billion, $1.5 billion, or 2.5% higher than last year and $1 billion lower than DOB’s financial plan estimates.

 The state’s General Fund ended September with a balance of $52.4 billion, $3.2 billion higher than DOB projected and $4.4 billion higher than last year at the same time primarily due to higher than anticipated tax collections and lower than anticipated spending.